-You may not receive any other direct benefit from being in this study; however, you or others in your community may benefit from this study in the future.
-The information gathered during this study may help prevent HIV in the MSM community.
+You may not receive any other direct benefit from being in this study.
+You or others in your community may benefit from this study in the future.
+The information found during this study may help prevent HIV and other infections in the MSM community.